matrix-org/matrix-spec/content/client-server-api/_index.md

 rooms, or the relationship missing properties required by the schema below.
 Clients handling such invalid relationships should show the events independently of each other, optionally with an error message.

-{{% boxes/note %}}
-While this specification describes an `m.relates_to` object containing a `rel_type`, there is not currently any relationship type which uses this structure.
-Replies, described below, form their relationship outside of the `rel_type` as a legacy type of relationship.
-Future versions of the specification might change replies to better match the relationship structures.

-Custom `rel_type`s can, and should, still use the schema described above for relevant behaviour.
-{{% /boxes/note %}}

 `m.relates_to` is defined as follows: